Quantifying Wellness: How Body Measurement Trackers Are Changing Personal Health

 Choosing the right wearable depends on your needs and habits.
 Ask yourself these questions:

-2. How often are you willing to charge the device?
+2. How often can you charge the device?

 3. What's your budget?